dpinney/helloDocker/README.md

 XXX The Docker macOS app?
 It passes the sniff test.
 Only 200 MB which is good; I was worried there would be 20 GB of VM and other junk.
 Download site: https://store.docker.com/editions/community/docker-ce-desktop-mac

-XXX Intro tutorial https://docs.docker.com/docker-for-mac/.
+XXX Intro tutorial for mac https://docs.docker.com/docker-for-mac/.
 Not a lot of useful info.

+XXX Read a real intro. https://docs.docker.com/get-started/

 XXX How to save an image to files? `docker save imageName > whatever.tgz` and then `docker load whatever.tgz`